code-not-found/code-not-found.github.io/_posts/grpc-java/2018-05-15-grpc-java-example.md

 [INFO] ------------------------------------------------------------------------
 {% endhighlight %}

-If you just want to start Spring Boot so that the service endpoint is up and running, execute following Maven command.
+If you just want to start Spring Boot so that the service endpoint is up and running, execute following Maven command:

 {% highlight plaintext %}
 mvn spring-boot:run